Chris Gibbs is Barnaby Gibbs, a Victorian

 Review By Dave Jaffer, The Hour, Montreal

-Antoine Feval star Chris Gibbs is impossible to ignore
+Antoine Feval star Chris Gibbs is impossible

-never heard of.
+you've never heard of.
 Narrated by Feval's doltish sidekick

 Barnaby, the show is hilarious and quick-witted, unafraid